Fragrance extraction

-Fragrance extraction refers to the separation process of aromatic compounds from raw materials, using methods such as distillation, solvent extraction, expression, sieving, or enfleurage.
-The results of the extracts are either essential oils, absolutes, concretes, or butters, depending on the amount of waxes in the extracted product.
+Fragrance extraction refers to the separation process of aromatic compounds from raw materials, using methods such as distillation, solvent extraction, expression.
+Extraction is an early stage in an industry that produces ca. 100,000 tons of product annually (2015).

-To a certain extent, all of these techniques tend to produce an extract with an aroma that differs from the aroma of the raw materials.
+Techniques for extraction are governed by their efficiency, cost, and their ability to not alter the essential oil.
 Heat, chemical solvents, or exposure to oxygen in the extraction process may denature some aromatic compounds, either changing their odour character or rendering them odourless, and the proportion of each aromatic component that is extracted can differ.

-Maceration/solvent extraction

-Certain plant materials contain too little volatile oil to undergo expression, or their chemical components are too delicate and easily denatured by the high heat used in hydrodistillation.
-Instead, the oils are extracted using their solvent properties.

-Organic solvent extraction
+Solvent extraction

-Organic solvent extraction is the most common and most economically important technique for extracting aromatics in the modern perfume industry.
-Raw materials are submerged and agitated in a solvent that can dissolve the desired aromatic compounds.
-Commonly used solvents for maceration/solvent extraction include hexane, and dimethyl ether.
+Organic solvent extraction is a common and economically important technique for extracting aromatics.
+Plant materials are submerged and agitated in a solvent that can dissolve the desired aromatic compounds.
+Often the plant material is subjected to maceration prior to extraction.
+Diverse solvents are used.

-In organic solvent extraction, aromatic compounds as well as other hydrophobic soluble substances such as wax and pigments are also obtained.
+Hydrocarbon extraction

+Hydrocarbons such as hexane, toluene, and dimethyl ether extract hydrophobic substances such as wax, fats, pigments as well as essential oils.
 The extract is subjected to vacuum processing, which removes the solvent for re-use.
 The process can last anywhere from hours to months.
 Fragrant compounds for woody and fibrous plant materials are often obtained in this matter as are all aromatics from animal sources.
 The technique can also be used to extract odorants that are too volatile for distillation or easily denatured by heat.
-The remaining waxy mass is known as a concrete, which is a mixture of essential oil, waxes, resins, and other lipophilic (oil-soluble) plant material, since these solvents effectively remove all hydrophobic compounds in the raw material.
-The solvent is then removed by a lower temperature distillation process and reclaimed for re-use.
+The remaining waxy mass is known as a concrete.

 Although highly fragrant, concretes are too viscous – even solid – at room temperature to be useful.
 This is due to the presence of high-molecular-weight, non-fragrant waxes and resins.
 Another solvent, often ethyl alcohol, which only dissolves the fragrant low-molecular weight compounds, must be used to extract the fragrant oil from the concrete.
 The alcohol is removed by a second distillation, leaving behind the absolute.
 These extracts from plants such as jasmine and rose, are called absolutes.

 Due to the low temperatures in this process, the absolute may be more faithful to the original scent of the raw material, which is subjected to high heat during the distillation process.

+Hexane-based extraction has also be used with microwave heating.